Video games in Russia: Language

 The Russian gaming sphere has developed its own set of terms that are widely used across various games through methods such as abbreviation, calquing, and prefixing.
 In addition, since English is the predominant language in games, gamers use these methods to further their English knowledge both passively and actively.
-One such example is the usage of “забуститься” (zaboostit'sya), a term used in PlayerUnknown's Battlegrounds which means “boost” or climb up a hill in-game.
+One such example is the usage of "забуститься" (zaboostit'sya), a term used in PlayerUnknown's Battlegrounds which means "boost" or climb up a hill in-game.

 Esports

 Growth of esports

 Russia has emerged as one of the top esports markets, second only to Sweden.
 Major tournaments attract large crowds, with fans paying up to 9,900 rubles ($175) for three-day passes.
 Esports infrastructure includes 3,000 computer clubs operating across 89 regions and growing by 15–20% annually.

 Esports was officially recognized by the Russian government in 2001.
 Although it was temporarily removed from the National Sport Register in 2006 due to administrative changes, it was reinstated in 2016.
-In By 2017, esports was granted equal status with other officially recognized sports.
+By 2017, esports was granted equal status with other officially recognized sports.

-Virtus.Pro, one of Russia’s professional esports teams, has earned nearly $9 million in Dota 2 prize money and led the Commonwealth of Independent States (CIS) region during the 2017/2018 Dota Pro Circuit season.
+Virtus.Pro, one of Russia's professional esports teams, has earned nearly $9 million in Dota 2 prize money and led the Commonwealth of Independent States (CIS) region during the 2017/2018 Dota Pro Circuit season.
 The team also won the regional League of Legends championship against M-19, securing a prize of 1.5 million rubles ($26,300).
 Virtus.Pro invested in infrastructure, including bootcamps and game houses, to support player development and Russia's growing esports scene.